Rating

 St. Nicholas Church

 Among the other buildings on this side of the square stands a profusely decorated building in Jugendstil style.
-It was erected at the end of the 19th century for an insurance company, but was later used as a government building.
+It was erected at the end of the nineteenth century for an insurance company, but was later used as a government building.

 Týn Church